GOUSERABBANI44/Cloud_creater/README.md

-# Cloud_creater
+# Terraform-script
-used for cloud creation
+Create All AWS resources